sunniesnow/sunniesnow/README.md

 - [Noto fonts](https://fonts.google.com/noto/use) (OFL-1.1),
 - [vConsole](https://github.com/Tencent/vConsole) (MIT).

-Sunniesnow does not contain any files from the above projects but uses them by letting the client browser download needed files from CDN sources.
+Sunniesnow's source codes do not contain any files from the above projects.
+Sunniesnow uses them by letting the client download needed files from public CDN sources.